School-Simplified/Timmy-SchoolSimplified/pull_request_template.md

 - Created a new folder for your bot under utils/bots/~
 - Moved any events under the events folder.
 - Properly Documented the code changes
-- DM'd Space with a Notion Page (if applicable) for a help command
+- DM'd Space for a new Documentation Page (for new commands)
 - Tested the New Files on your own and you confirm that the changes are bug free.

 **Additional Context**